goncalab/multifidelity-NPE/README.md

 This script generates the figure in both .svg (vector format, ideal for publications) and .html (interactive format, useful for inspecting exact values by hovering in a web browser).
 Upon completion, the script will print the location where the figure is saved.

-The three main figures from the paper are the following:
+Three main figures from the paper are the following:
 ![MF-NPE visualization](plot_figures/readme_addons/results_readme.png)